staafl/kaizoku/README.md

 * Search for "Game of Thrones s01e01" on thepiratebay.se.
 * Find the best match.
 * Get the torrent with the most seeds.
-* Get the magnet link for the torrent.
+* Get the magnet link for the torrent and display it.
-* Open your torrent client and start the download.
+* Open your torrent client and start the download (Mac only).

 #### Search

     kaizoku search "Game of Thrones s01e01"

 ![alt tag](https://raw.githubusercontent.com/arshad/kaizoku/master/screenshot.png)

+#### Top
+Displays a list of top torrents.

+    kaizoku top movies

+    kaizoku top tvshows

 License
 --------------